 Money you overpay could be gone, or at least tied up in your property, until you come to sell.
 It might be working hard for you in your mortgage account, but that won’t be much good if you need it now.
 Only overpay what you can afford to be without.

-This article aims to give information, not advice.
+This guide aims to give information, not advice.
 Always do your own research and/or seek out advice from an FCA-regulated broker (such as one of our brokers here at lovemoney.com), before acting on anything contained in this article.

 Your home or property may be repossessed if you do not keep up repayments on your mortgage.